 First impressions are everything so the reality is that sometimes you can’t recover from a bad interview.
 However, it all depends on the hiring manager and the position.
 Some Hiring Managers are very understanding when it comes to interviewers being nervous and maybe not presenting well.
-There’s also some positions where the business may need to move fast and may have several interviews scheduled so you may not have a chance to redeem yourself.
-Then there’s some positions where maybe there isn’t a large pool of candidates and you will have a chance to redeem yourself for that opportunity or future opportunities.
+There are also some positions where the business may need to move fast and may have several interviews scheduled so you may not have a chance to redeem yourself.
+Then there are some positions where maybe there isn’t a large pool of candidates, and you will have the opportunity to redeem yourself for future opportunities.

-In the case where you feel you didn’t present as well as you’d like then you can call or email the Hiring Manager to reassure them that you’re capable of doing the role but your nerves got the best of you during the interview.
-By acknowledging the mistakes you made in your interview you show you can take ownership and responsibility for your actions and a willingness to try to fix the issues.
-By taking ownership of how the interview went you may increase your chances for being considered for other opportunities.
+In situations where you feel you didn’t present as well as you’d like then you can call or email the Hiring Manager to reassure them that you’re capable of doing the role, but your nerves got the best of you during the interview.
+By acknowledging the mistakes, you made in your interview you show you can take ownership and responsibility for your actions and a willingness to try to fix the issues.
+By taking ownership of how the interview went, you may increase your chances of being considered for other opportunities.

 I’ve definitely had my fair share of bad interviews… The saying fake it until you make it, will not work during an interview.
-Preparation is everything, so the key is to the do work so you’re in a better position to get the job!
+Preparation is everything, so the key is to do work, so you’re in a better position to get the job!

 Have you ever had a bad interview?